 In my experience, the best way to overcome fear is to recognize that fearful thinking is never your friend.
 Fearful fantasies will never help you make the right choices for your life.

-You make the best decisions and have the greatest mental clarity when you’re vividly experiencing a sense of gratitude.
-Then you’re not ruled by fear.
-And when you’re not ruled by fear, then even when fear is present in your mind and emotions, your actions are naturally courageous.
+We make the best decisions and enjoy the greatest mental clarity when we’re vividly experiencing a sense of gratitude.
+Then we are not ruled by fear.
+And when you are not ruled by fear, then even when fear is present in your mind and emotions, your actions are naturally courageous.

 Here’s a short video with suggestions about what to remember when you’re suffering (Feeling afraid is one of the main roots of our suffering).